NithinBalasubramanian/python-django-play/DOCS.md

         }
     ]

-10 __[post] api/uploadFileApiAndFetchData__ - Upload CSV file and save in folder and fetch data and list
+10 __[post] api/uploadFileApiAndFetchData__ - Upload file and save in folder and fetch data and list

     payload: [form-data]

     {
-        "file": "files.csv" select a csv file
+        "file": "files" select csv or excel
     }